johnstevenson/statical/README.md

 $alias = 'Foo';
 $proxy = 'Name\\Space\\FooProxy';

-# Add MyClass to the container/service locator
+# Add MyService to the container/service locator
-# Note that the id is not related to the alias
+# Note that in this case the id is not related to the alias
 $id = 'bar';
 $container->set($id, function ($c) {
-  return new MyClass();
+  return new MyService($c);
 });

 # Create our Manager